nate-lund/animal-architects/docs/07_review_outline.md

 -   Conclusion

-## Towards Characterizing the Roles of Animals in Soil Evolution
+## Conceptual Model

 Establish conceptual framework(s) for approaching the function of an organism in a soil genesis.
 Why?

--   As pedologists, we rely on conceptual models to describe morphology and 'tell the story' of a soil.
+-   As pedologists, we rely on conceptual models to describe the morphology and 'tell the story' of a soil.

 -   It informs the methods we use to measure bioturbation.